minimurti/murti-cec-remote/README.md

 power status:  standby
 language:      eng

-When prompted "Which Device Number (or lowercase letter) would you like to control?:" type the corresponding device number of the device you wish to control.
+When prompted "Which Device Number (or lowercase letter) would you like to control?:" type the corresponding device number of the device you wish to control and hit enter.
 In this case pressing "4" will control the PS4.

 ## Default Layout

-LISTDEVICE "I"
+LISTDEVICE: "I"

-CHANGEDEVICE "i"
+CHANGEDEVICE: "i"

-POWERON "p"
+POWERON: "p"

-STANDBY "P"
+STANDBY: "P"

-RIGHT "d"
+RIGHT: "d"

-LEFT "a"
+LEFT: "a"

-UP "w"
+UP: "w"

-DOWN "s"
+DOWN: "s"

-SELECT "x"
+SELECT: "x"

-EXIT "b"
+EXIT: "b"

-CLEAR "j"
+CLEAR: "j"

-PLAY "g"
+PLAY: "g"

-REWIND "r"
+REWIND: "r"

-RECORD "R"
+RECORD: "R"

-FASTFORWARD "f"
+FASTFORWARD: "f"

-STOP "S"
+STOP: "S"

-ROOTMENU "h"
+ROOTMENU: "h"

-SETUPMENU "o"
+SETUPMENU: "o"

-EJECT "E"
+EJECT: "E"

+To quit the program: "CTRL - C"